gjohns03/AT-Web/at_web_offering/discovery.md

 **AT Web Support**
 * Send website goals questionnaire.
-* Determine website design path (Simple migration or site redesign)
+* Determine website design path (Simple migration or site redesign).
 * Train Content Authors to use Drupal and to create content that is well structured and accessible.

 ##Website Goals Questionaire